tenemark/mikecalsetup/README.md

 # check that path to mike she installation is correct
 setup.mzpath

-# check that python environment is correct
-setup.environment

 # parameters are specified in the par dataframe
 par = setup.par